 - Evil Laugh: Both a heroic example and a straight example within seconds of each other, respectively by Genie and Jafar.

-- Evil Overlooker: On the cover Jafar is menacingly hovering over the heroes by looking at them through a crystal ball.
+- Evil Overlooker: On the cover of the original VHS, Jafar is menacingly hovering over the heroes by looking at them through a crystal ball.
 The DVD release poster (page image) just has his face viewing menacingly looking at the heroes from the sky.

 - Evil Plan: Jafar's Batman Gambit.
 Upon his release, he immediately comes up with a plan to retake Agrabah and kill all of his old enemies, relying on two people to help him accomplish this task: Abis Mal, and Iago.
 Both serve him out of utter fear, and Jafar almost gets away with all he has done.
 This includes having Iago lead Aladdin and the Sultan astray while Jafar imprisons the Genie, Abu, and Jasmine; chasing Aladdin down a waterfall and having him live so that he can return to Agrabah and be arrested for the 'murder of the sultan' - after which he would be humiliated by Jafar disguised as Jasmine right before his death.
 Had Iago not interfered, Jafar would have won.

 - Family-Unfriendly Death: Jafar gets his lamp dropped in lava, has an electrifying seizure, then explodes into dust.
 When this movie was released onto DVD, Disney actually tweaked the animation in this scene from it's original VHS release so that you don't see Jafar's flashing skeleton until the very end of it.